Edirom/ViFE-website/_gsoc/wega-oai.md

 #### Impact

-THe project would significantly enhance the accessibility, interoperability, and discoverability of all digital editions served by the WeGA-WebApp, enabling the project to reach larger academic and cultural audiences.
+The project would significantly enhance the accessibility, interoperability, and discoverability of all digital editions served by the WeGA-WebApp, enabling the project to reach larger academic and cultural audiences.